 2. Mow at the correct height.

 Resist putting the mower away for the year.
 If you are using the right month-by-month lawn care calendar and feeding your grass with the nutrients it needs to survive the winter, your healthy grass will continue to grow until the first hard frost.
 It can not be over-emphasized the importance of fall and winter fertilizing.
-In the article, Why Fall Fertiler is the secret to next year greenest lawn, Daly explains this through an analogy;
+In the article, Why Fall Fertiler is the Secret to Next Year’s Greenest Lawn, Daly explains this through an analogy;

 “A marathon runner must prepare for months to build the proper reserves and nutrients to endure the physical strain.
 You would not run a marathon without proper preparation.”